What Is Organic SEO? And Why It’s a Game-Changer for Your Business

 What is organic SEO?

-Simply put, organic SEO is an online marketing strategy made up of smaller sub-strategies that help your website rank at the top of search engine ranking pages (SERPs).
+Organic SEO is an online marketing strategy made up of smaller sub-strategies, like keyword research and link building, that help your website rank at the top of organic, unpaid search engine results pages.

-Why is that important?
-A staggering 75 percent of searchers don’t even click past the first page of results.
-If you’re not ranking highly, you guessed it — your website won’t get any sort of traffic.
+Organic SEO matters because a staggering 75 percent of searchers don’t even click past the first page of results.
+If you’re not ranking highly, you guessed it — your website won’t get any traffic, which means your site will struggle to bring sales and leads to your business.

 Let’s talk about how ranking works, and how organic SEO and Google are connected.